MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 5. Enter the user's name and select **Find**.

-6. Right-click the user, then select **Manage site collection owners**.
+6. Right-click the user, and then choose **Manage site collection owners**.

 7. Remove the person who no longer needs access to the user's data, then select **OK**.